-Nearly half of Carers work alongside caring and, one in ten do not inform their employer of their situation.
-If you’re struggling to cope and need some support call to find out more about our tailored programme to help relieve some of the stress caused by caring.
+If you’re struggling to cope and need some support, call to find out more about our financial assistance to help relieve some of the stress caused by caring.

-Access to telephone counselling to help deal with stress, anxiety, and depression
+- Access to telephone or face to face counselling to help deal with stress, anxiety, and depression

-Consideration for a one-off Carer’s Gateway grant if you are working and caring for an ill or disabled parent, partner or child in your household, subject to eligibility criteria
+- Consideration for a one-off Carer’s Gateway grant if you are working and caring for an ill or disabled parent, partner or child living in your household, or are a grocery colleague needing care from a family member in your home, subject to eligibility criteria